HL7NZ/nes-ig/input/pagecontent/Onboarding.md

 Provide the following details in a test report and email to [integration@health.govt.nz](mailto:integration@health.govt.nz).

-1. Tester details
+1. Tester details <br />
    a.
-Organisation Name
+Organisation Name <br />
    b.
-Application name and version
+Application name and version <br />
    c.
-NES IG Version
+NES IG Version <br />
    d.
-Test Script version
+Test Script version <br />
    e.
-FHIR release version
+FHIR release version<br />
    f.
-Testing start date and time and end date and time
+Testing start date and time and end date and time <br />
    g.
-Tester name and contact details
+Tester name and contact details <br />
    h.
 Interactions included in your integration which will be the Enrolment Nomination Request

 2. For each test supply screen shots of the user interface for:

-o   the input data as entered in the integrating application (“the application”)
+    * the input data as entered in the integrating application (“the application”)

-o   the output:
+    * the output:

-§  any error messages presented by the application
+      * any error messages presented by the application

-§  the confirmation or result of the request presented by the application
+      * the confirmation or result of the request presented by the application
+    * For update operations the state of the record pre-request should be included.

-o   **Note**: If non-interactive, please provide JSON request (add)
+    * **Note**: If non-interactive, please provide JSON request (update / add) or response (get/search).

 3. For each test supply a timestamp when each request is sent.

 ### Compliance Tests